15 min read

 IT Audit & Internal Audit

-A non-technical gateway that's often overlooked.
-GRC roles don't always require deep technical skills.
+A non-technical gateway that is often overlooked.
+GRC roles do not always require deep technical skills.
 They require understanding frameworks, documentation, and audit processes.

 HR, Learning & Development, Communications

-Security awareness is increasingly staffed by professionals with backgrounds in adult learning, organizational change, and communications.
-If you understand how to change behavior, you have transferable skills.
+Security awareness is increasingly staffed by professionals with backgrounds in adult learning, organisational change, and communications.
+If you understand how to change behaviour, you have transferable skills.

-Privacy and data protection roles often attract legal professionals who want to specialize.
+Privacy and data protection roles often attract legal professionals who want to specialise.
 GDPR and similar regulations created demand for professionals who understand both law and technology.

 The Skills Mismatch: What Employers Need